Tyson Foods: Environmental record

-According to Tyson's 2019 Sustainability Report, the company was on track to meet most of its sustainability goals and had decreased water use by 6.8 percent since 2015.
+According to Tyson's 2019 Sustainability Report, the company was on track to meet most of its sustainability goals and had decreased water use by 6.8% since 2015.
 Tyson Foods joined the United Nations Global Compact in 2019, and the report also states that the company has goals similar to the United Nations' Sustainable Development Goals.

 Environmental groups have blamed Tyson for polluting the Illinois River with poultry litter.
 A company spokesperson said the litter belongs to independent contract farmers and not to Tyson.
 To address the problem of poultry litter in watersheds, Tyson and four other poultry companies formed the non-profit organization BMPs in 2004.
 Tyson says that the organization has helped to move more than 1 million tons of poultry litter out of the Illinois River watershed, redistributing the litter to less nutrient-dense areas.

-In 2019, the Environmental Integrity Project identified Tyson as being a major discharger of pollution to waterways in East Texas.
+In 2019, the Environmental Integrity Project stated that Tyson was a major discharger of pollution to waterways in East Texas.
 The high volumes of blood, urine, feces, and feathers discharged into East Texas rivers and lakes contribute to declining oxygen levels in the water, which endanger local animals, fish and habitat.
 The Environmental Integrity Project found that the Tyson plant in East Texas violated its Clean Water Act permit a dozen times over 2016–2017.
 In 2019, wastewater from a Tyson plant in Alabama polluted rivers and killed approximately 175,000 fish.
 The state of Alabama sued Tyson over the incident the following year.

 Also in 2019, Tyson Foods partnered with the Environmental Defense Fund to help farmers reduce nitrogen and erosion across 2 million acres of corn fields in the Midwestern United States and Pennsylvania.
 The same year, a Tyson building in Springdale, Arkansas, won a LEED silver certification for environmentally friendly design.

-As of January 2020, Tyson Foods' land stewardship and sustainable farming program had enrolled approximately 400,000 acres of corn, and planned to support improved environmental practices on 2 million acres of corn by the end of 2020.
+As of January 2020, Tyson Foods' land stewardship and sustainable farming program had enrolled approximately 400,000 acres of corn and planned to support improved environmental practices on 2 million acres of corn by the end of 2020.

-In 2020, Tyson Foods partnered with the nonprofit organization Proforest to complete a deforestation risk assessment, which concluded that approximately 94 percent of the company's land footprint is at low risk of being associated with deforestation.
+In 2020, Tyson Foods partnered with the nonprofit organization Proforest to complete a deforestation risk assessment, which concluded that approximately 94% of the company's land footprint is at low risk of being associated with deforestation.
 To address the remainder found to be at risk, in November the company announced a Forest Protection Standard focused on reducing deforestation risk in supply chains of cattle and beef, soy, palm oil, pulp, paper and packaging.